boldbi/bold-bi-docs/docs/faq/purpose-of-the-databases-used-in-the-bold-bi.md

     </tr>
     <tr>
         <td align="left">Database Load</td>
-        <td align="left">Less load, since it is only used for site management and user login.
+        <td align="left">There is less load, as it is only used for site management and user login.
         </td>
-        <td align="left">Load based on traffic in the Bold BI site.
+        <td align="left">The load on the Bold BI site is based on traffic.
         </td>
-        <td align="left">The database will get loaded, if you use the extract type data source.
-The load to the database depends on data and traffic to the dashboard, which uses the extract type data source.</td>
+        <td align="left">The database will be loaded if you use the extract type data source.
+The loading of data into the database depends on the data and traffic to the dashboard, which utilizes the extract type data source.</td>
     </tr>
   </tbody>
 </table>

 ## Can we use same database for both configuration and extract data storage?

-Yes, you can use a single database for low traffic sites, which will be cost-effective.
-But you may face difficulties in scalability.
-So, it is recommended to use the single database for both Bold ID, site, and a separate database for data store.
+Yes, you can use a single database for low-traffic sites, which will be cost-effective.
+However, you may face difficulties in scalability.
+Therefore, it is recommended to use a single database for both Bold ID and the site, and a separate database for data store.